Red Rain (song): Background

-The song is a combination of several inspirations.
+"Red Rain" is a combination of several inspirations.
 The lyrics directly reference a recurring dream Gabriel was having where he swam in his backyard pool drinking cold red wine.
 Another version of the dream had bottles in the shape of people falling from a cliff.
 In it, a stream of red liquid would seep out of the people-shaped bottles as they smashed with impact onto the ground, and was usually followed by a torrential downpour of the same red liquid.

 Earlier in his solo career, Gabriel had an idea for a movie he referred to as Mozo.
 In it, villagers were punished for their sins with a blood-red rain.
 "Red Rain" was to be the theme song.
 This idea was eventually scrapped, although there was a mention of Mozo in the song "On the Air" in Peter Gabriel (1978).
 "Down the Dolce Vita", "Here Comes the Flood", and "Exposure" reference the Mozo story, as well.

-Strongly percussive in nature, the song features two notable American drummers: Stewart Copeland from the Police played the hi-hat for the rain-like background sound and was requested by Gabriel due to his mastery of the instrument, while the rest of the drumming was provided by Gabriel's regular drummer Jerry Marotta, who recorded eight different drum takes for producer Daniel Lanois to choose from.
+Strongly percussive in nature, the song features two notable American drummers: Stewart Copeland from the Police played the hi-hat for the rain-like background sound and was requested by Gabriel due to his mastery of the instrument.
+The rest of the drumming was provided by Gabriel's regular drummer Jerry Marotta, who recorded eight different drum takes for producer Daniel Lanois to choose from.
+According to Copeland, he recorded his parts at Gabriel's Ashcombe House studio along to a series of riffs that lacked any lyrics or solidified chord progressions.
+He had conducted the sessions with Tony Levin on bass along with some other session musicians, after which Gabriel took some of Copeland's parts and incorporated them into So.
+He mentioned that he did not hear any of his parts within the context of So until the album was released.

+He had Tony Levin in there on bass and a couple of other musicians, and we were just kind of screwing around...All I heard was just us doing riffs and grooves, which he cut up and later added lyrics to and wrote songs around...
+Which tracks did I play on that album?
+I'm not even sure!
+Am I even in there?
+Peter says so.
+Ok, I'll take the credit.
+I've got a platinum album from it, so I guess it was my hi-hat.